 CHS Consulting Group provides multimodal transportation planning and engineering services.
-We focus on complex urban transportation systems, and our skills cover a wide range of transportation modes.
-Our leadership team includes five key individuals, each with a unique proficiency and depth of experience.
-Moreover, the members of this team collaborate with each other Signal Design and Intelligent Transportation Systems Design Design-Build Projects International Projects. to provide an integrated approach addressing challenging urban transportation problems.
-Our senior planners and engineers have proven track records of past accomplishments.
-They provide industry insights for our clients, creative and innovative approaches to problem solving, and timely delivery of our services.
+Our focus is on complex urban transportation systems and our skills cover a full range of transportation modes.
+Our leadership team includes 7 key individuals; each brings a unique specialty, expertise, and depth of experience and collaborates with the others to provide integrated approaches to addressing challenging urban transportation problems.
+This team of senior planners and engineers has a proven track record of past accomplishments, providing industry insights for our clients, creative and innovative approaches to problem solving, and timely delivery of our services.

 Our services include:

 - Transportation Planning

 - Traffic Operations and Microsimulations

 - Traffic Signal Design and Intelligent Transportation Systems Design

 Chi-Hsin Shao TE, AICP

 Principal Transportation Planner

 Soroush Khadem PE, TE, PTOE